wheres-my-item/wheres-my-item.github.io/index.md

 #### ESLint

-BowFolios includes a .eslintrc file to define the coding style adhered to in this application.
+Where-my-item includes a .eslintrc file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint